SteLitY/Customer-Line-Up-CLup-/README.md

 is relative to how fast the store serves clients.
 Ex: A bigger store can serve 100 clients a minute while a smaller store with fewer employees can serve 10 a minute.
-We want to give the client time to come to the store so the bigger store would have a warning when they’re 20,000th in queue, while the smaller store might warn the client when they’re 2,000th in queue.
+We want to give the client time to come to the store so the bigger store would have a warning when they’re 200th on the queue, while the smaller store might warn the client when they’re 10th on the queue.
 * Timestamp (know when client arrives + leaves)

 * Vicinity to store